-- Reporting if you are self-isolating or have tested positive and been on campus
+- Report if you are self-isolating or have tested positive.

 Colleagues should familiarise themselves with these resources.
 The health and wellbeing of our staff and students is our primary concern.
 The most important thing that you can do is to follow NHS advice on how to avoid catching or spreading coronavirus.

 We understand that this is a difficult time for everyone.
-If you need help, please do make use of our support services including Togetherall.
+If you need help, please do make use of our support services including resources to support your mental health.
 Mental health charity Mind has also published a coronavirus guide.

 We’ll continue to communicate with you and make every effort to ensure the safety of our staff and students during this period.

 For pensions advice or questions: Contact firstname.lastname@example.org.

 Equality, Diversity and Inclusion team: Visit the Equality, Diversity and Inclusion pages.

 Disability Advisory Support Service (DASS): To find out more visit the DASS pages.